GregTroar/OpsLog/README.md

   **digital modes count as one** (DXCC-style) for the new/new-slot colouring and the worked-before matrix badges (Settings → General).
 - **POTA** spots are tagged with their park reference (via `api.pota.app`).
-- **Spot alerts** (Log4OM-style): rules on call / country / band / mode /
+- **Spot alerts:** rules on call / country / band / mode /
   spotter, with sound, visual and e-mail notification (Tools → *Alert management*).

 ## CAT control

-Four native backends (Settings → CAT), each with auto-reconnect and a fast, non-blocking connect so a powered-off radio never freezes the app:
+Six native backends (Settings → CAT), each with auto-reconnect and a fast, non-blocking connect so a powered-off radio never freezes the app.
+The settings ask two questions rather than one — **which radio**, then **how it is connected** — and only offer the links that radio actually has:

 - **OmniRig** (Rig 1/2, hot-swap) — works with any OmniRig-supported rig.
 - **FlexRadio (SmartSDR)** over the radio's TCP API — real-time slice freq /